felimomo/Walleye-Revised-Paper/fisheries.md

 ## Population dynamics

-A finding of @cahill2022unveiling was that recruitment dynamics were highly variable and/or spasmodic (see also @caddy1983historical).
+A central finding of @cahill2022unveiling was that recruitment dynamics were highly variable and spasmodic (see also @caddy1983historical).
 Thus, we model a Walleye fishery population using a discrete-time, age-structured stochastic model with 20 age classes $(N_1,\dots,N_{a_{max}=20})$ with units of $\text{N}\cdot\text{ha}^{-1}$.
 Recruitment was modeled via the Beverton-Holt equation
 $$